-I’ve been artist in residence for ArtSway, New Media Scotland and the ESRC Genomics Policy and Research Forum at the University of Edinburgh (2006-2007), and OCAT Shenzhen, among others.
+I’ve been artist in residence for ArtSway, New Media Scotland, the ESRC Genomics Policy and Research Forum at the University of Edinburgh (2006-2007), and OCAT Shenzhen, among others.
 In 2004 I was awarded an Arts Council England / English Heritage Artist’s Fellowship.
 In 2006 I was commissioned to make the film Qingdao 58 Middle in China.

 I’m the author of two published novels (Their Heads Are Anonymous and Monkey Boys.)
 Uncanny Valley: Collected Short Stories was published in 2008.
-I was involved publicly as an editor (and behind the scenes as a board member and advisor) with the new fiction site Pulp.Net from its foundation in 2003 until it went on hiatus at the end of 2009, which turned out to be a permanent one.
+I was involved publicly as an editor (and behind the scenes as a board member and advisor) with the new fiction site Pulp.Net from its foundation in 2003 until it went on a hiatus at the end of 2009, which turned out to be a permanent one.
 I made my first film in 2000, with Joe Magee: Hypnomart for Channel 4 Television’s ‘Animate!’.
-I also regularly take part in readings, talks, lectures and participatory arts work with people from school age upwards, and I sometimes to commission for blogs, newspapers, art magazines, public agencies or private companies.
+I also regularly take part in readings, talks, lectures and participatory arts work with people from school age upwards, and I sometimes work to commission for blogs, newspapers, art magazines, public agencies or private companies.
 Recent (2016) examples include work for Metal and Southend Borough Council, an Italian design company and writing a regular column about art for Sluice magazine.

 I was an Associate Artist at ArtSway Gallery until their closure in 2012, having worked with them in various ways since 2002.